Olympic-class ocean liner: Interiors

 The three vessels had a total of 8 levels of passenger accommodation, with slight variations between the ships.
 However, no class was neglected.
 The first class passengers enjoyed luxurious cabins, many of which were equipped with private bathrooms, a novelty at the time.
 The two most luxurious suites included a private promenade deck, sitting room, two walk-in wardrobes, two bedrooms, a private bath, and lavatory.
 Each class had its own large dining saloon, while first class also featured a lavish Grand Staircase descending in seven levels through the ship,(a second smaller grand staircase which only transcended down three decks.) a Georgian-style smoking room, a Veranda Cafe decorated with palm trees, a swimming pool, Turkish bath, gymnasium, and several other places for meals and entertainment.
 The Olympic-class liners were the first British ships to contain separate restaurants independent of the dining saloons.
 These were in imitation of the precedent set on the German Hamburg-America liner Amerika (1905), which had included a restaurant serving French haute cuisine run by the famous hotelier César Ritz.
-Olympic and Titanic had À la Carte restaurant aft on B-Deck run by the London restaurateur Luigi Gatti and his staff, all of whom died in the sinking of Titanic.
+Olympic and Titanic had À la Carte restaurant aft on B-Deck managed by the London restaurateur Luigi Gatti and his staff, all of whom died in the sinking of Titanic.

 The second class also included a smoking room, a library, a spacious dining room, and an elevator.
 Britannic's second class also featured a gymnasium.

-Finally, the third-class passengers enjoyed reasonable accommodation compared to other ships, if not up to the second and first classes.
+Finally, the third-class passengers enjoyed reasonable accommodation compared to other ships.
 Instead of large dormitories offered by most ships of the time, the third-class passengers of the Olympic class lived in cabins containing two to ten bunks.
 The class also had a smoking room, a common area, and a dining room.
-Britannic provided third-class passengers more comfort than its two sister ships.
+Britannic was planned to provide the third-class passengers with more comfort than its two sister ships.